 The 16:8 Method

 Jackman’s intermittent fasting plan followed the 16:8 method.
 This means he consumed all of his calories during an eight hour period while fasting for the remaining 16 hours of each day.
 His 10 a.m. to 6 p.m. eating window meant that he would likely be sleeping for the majority of the fasting period which helps prevent hunger and makes for an easier fast.
+16\8 is a great fasting plan, but it’s not the only one.
+Take our quiz and find the fasting plan that suits you best.

 The drawback?
 While Jackman was more often than not still busy on set after 6 p.m., he concedes that his fasting window would be tough on those with a robust social life or friends and family who normally sit down to a meal later in the evenings.
 Hugh was downing the last of his dinner by 7 p.m. at the latest each day.